4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <br>
 <h4>Concurrency</h4>
 <p>
-Go was developed during a modern period of computer hardware where the presence of multiple cores to a system became standard.
+Go was developed during a modern period of computer hardware where the presence of multiple cores to a system were standard by design.
 Go places the management of multiple cores within its design where other languages may fault around the challenges of maintaining database connections and managing caches.
-Go achieves its capacity for concurrency through the use of <i>goroutines</i>, a lightweight alternative to threads that support the huge scaling of Go applications.
+Go achieves its capacity for concurrency through the use of <i>goroutines</i>, a lightweight alternative to individual threads that consequently support a huge scaling capacity of Go applications.
 </p>
 <p>
 Go features its own network awareness where threads can be executed in a thread-safe manner.
 Go includes a package called 'net/http' which provides web application support.
 The package allows the developer to build HTTP services with compositional constructs.
-GO features support for multi-threaded development with <strong>goroutines</strong> which are functions that run concurrently.
+Go features support for multi-threaded development with <strong>goroutines</strong> which are functions that run concurrently.
 A goroutine is a lightweight thread that can be run with thousands of other goroutines.
 Goroutines are able to safely communicate with each other through channels using the go schedular to assign threads to tasks.
 Channels prevent the potential for race conditions when multiple goroutines access shared memory.